 - Can the work effectively be done through remote communication?
-If so, use remote communications as a first line of defense against community spread. - Are the persons planning to travel familiar with the CDC guidelines for travel and do they know the specific requirements for their trip, such as self-isolation upon arrival and/or return? - If the work must be done onsite by a person with specialized skills not presently available to the site, is the work in support of an essential industry and are only essential workers traveling? - Have the travelers been approved as essential workers in essential industries and provided necessary documentation to carry during travel? - If the work must be done on site, what is the status of community spread in both the communities to which, and from which, the worker is travelling? - When an employee returns from a trip should they remain at home for a period to ensure that they do not inadvertently bring COVID-19 into your workplace?
+If so, use remote communications as a first line of defense against community spread.
+It is important that even if face-to-face communication is preferred it should be done remotely unless absolutely necessary. - Are the persons planning to travel familiar with the CDC guidelines for travel, and do they know the specific requirements for their trip, such as self-isolation upon arrival and/or return? - If the work must be done on site by a person with specialized skills not presently available to the site, is the work in support of an essential industry and are only essential workers traveling? - Have the travelers been approved as essential workers in essential industries and provided necessary documentation to carry during travel? - If the work must be done on site, what is the status of community spread in both the communities to which, and from which, the worker is travelling? - When an employee returns from a trip should they remain at home for a period to ensure that they do not inadvertently bring COVID-19 into your workplace?